erkghlerngm44/aniffinity/README.rst

 -  Try again.
 -  If you get roadblocked again, just give up.
 MAL obviously hates you.

-This can be achieved via the following example.
+[STRIKEOUT:This can be achieved via the following example.]

+**DON'T USE THIS EXAMPLE.
+I HAVE NO IDEA WHAT I WAS THINKING WHEN I WROTE THIS.
+GIVE ME A FEW DAYS TO COME UP WITH SOMETHING BETTER.**

 ::